ytwoli/ollama/README.md

 )
 model = AutoModelForCausalLM.from_pretrained(model_name, device_map='auto', quantization_config=bnb_config)
 ```
+### ONNX(Open Neural Network Exchange)
+ONNX is an open format designed for model interoperability and optimized inference across various frameworks and hardware platforms.
+It allows models trained in one framework (like PyTorch or TensorFlow) to be exported and run in an efficient, hardware-agnostic way using highly optimized runtimes.

+**Key Features**:
++ Interoperability: Models trained in frameworks like PyTorch, TensorFlow, or Keras can be converted to ONNX format and deployed with ONNX-compatible runtimes.
++ Optimized Inferences:
+    * ONNX runtimes, like ONNX Runtime or TensorRT, optimize computations for specific hardware (e.g., CPUs, GPUs, TPUs).
+    * ONNX models often achieve lower latency and faster execution compared to their original framework, especially on CPUs.
++ Hardware Support: Supports CPUs, GPUs, FPGAs, and specialized accelerators (e.g., NVIDIA TensorRT, Intel OpenVINO).
++ Comptibility: ONNX is supported by major deep learning libraries and tools, enabling seamless integration into workflows.
-#### vLLM
+#### ONNX Runtime
-vLLM is an open-source project taht allows people to do LLM inference and serving.
-This means that you can download model weights and pass them to vllm to perform inference via API
 ## Fine-Tuning
 Fine-Tuning is a machine learning process where a pre-trained model is further trained on a specific task or dataset to adapt it to a particular use case.
 + Take a pre-trained model
 + Training on a smaller, task-specific dataset
 + Adjusting the pre-trained weights

+### vLLM
+vLLM is an open-source project taht allows people to do LLM inference and serving.
+This means that you can download model weights and pass them to vllm to perform inference via API

 ### PEFT(Parameter-Efficient Fine-Tuning)
 PEFT optimizes fine-tuning by updating only a small subset of model parameters.
 Since full fine-tuning needs to update all model parameters during supervised learning, so it may has several challenges like **Memory-Intensive Requirements**, **Catastrophic Forgetting**(forget previouse knowledge when having a new task), **Storage and Computational Costs**.
 In order to avoid the above problems, PEFT seeks to update only a small subset of the model parameters, making the fine-tuning processe more manageable.